Paul Putner

-Paul Putner (born March 1966) is an English actor and comedian.
+Paul Putner (born 18 March 1966) is an English actor and comedian.

 Life and career

 Putner was born in March 1966 in East Grinstead, West Sussex.
 He studied at LAMDA where he won the Kenneth More prize for comedy acting.

 His first significant TV role saw Putner as numerous characters in The Glam Metal Detectives shown on BBC2.
 His real break in comedy came after he set up the club The Regency Rooms with fellow performers Steve Furst and Oliver Darly.
 The club developed a cult following and was attended by many comics.
-Richard Herring saw Paul performing there and cast him in his play Punk's Not Dead at the Edinburgh Fringe.
+Richard Herring saw Paul performing there and cast him in his play Punk's Not Dead at the Edinburgh Festival Fringe.
 This role led to many others including TV roles in Lee and Herring's shows.

+In 2001, Putner wrote and performed in the comedic stage show Earl Stevens at the Edinburgh Fringe Festival.